 During the fall 2023 ACOS grant cycle, the ACOS Advisory Board recommended the grant request for the Kiwanis Pool Improvements Phase 2, Additional Funding, be funded in full.
 That recommendation was accepted by the Adams County Commissioners, and a grant award of \$919,722 was approved for this project.

-Funding from this grant will be used to offset the gap in funding for improvements to Kiwanis Pool that resulted from bid pricing that came in higher than the initial project budget.
-Improvements include replacement of the concrete pool deck, replacement of the underground plumbing, modernizing the filtration system, upgrading the electrical system, resurfacing the pools, and providing additional shade and amenities.
+The project includes replacement of the concrete pool deck and underground plumbing, modernizing the filtration system, upgrading the electrical system, resurfacing the pools, and providing additional shade and amenities.
+Construction of these improvements is nearing completion.